dsnezhkov/zombieant/README.md

 # Zombie Ant Farm: Practical Tips for Playing Hide and Seek with Linux EDRs.

 ## Inspiration
-To me, hacking assumes curiosity, observation, and reflection.
+Hacking assumes curiosity, observation, and reflection.
 What could be a better observation platform than the nature itself.
 As humans, we draw inspiration, joy and courage from it, we model our lives and sometimes our technology by observing its patterns.
 It really is the greatest teacher of all.
 We stand in awe at the complexity of problems manifested in symbiotic relationships between living things, and the elegance of the solutions provided by the world outside.
 Some of the inspiration for this work was drawn from the naturally occurring phenomena.

 [Zombie Ladybugs] (https://www.sciencemag.org/news/2015/02/wasp-virus-turns-ladybugs-zombie-babysitters)